lcdonaldson/js-css_variables/README.md

 # CSS Variables with JS

-This repo comes from a Wes Bos start file (javascript30.com).
+This repo comes from a Wes Bos start file.
 This one deals with css variables being able to update vanilla JS without the use of a less/sass compiler.
 I started with the boilerplate code, followed parts of the tutorial and then I customized some elements.

 This is also a repo for experimenting with evolving css features to try like custom properties.